 In 2019, after10 years of teaching, creating and learning, her mentor decided to sell his jewelry business and school and encouraged her to start her own teaching studio.
 She decided to take the leap and opened Charmtree Jewelry Studio, a metalsmith school on Kent Island, just East of Annapolis.
 She teaches metalsmith classes including precious metal clay.
 She is PMC certified through PMC Connection, Art Clay World and Camp PMC.
 She enjoys her days at the studio creating, teaching and sharing her passion and excitement with others.

-I have been a sculptor and artist as long as I can remember.
-My childhood gifts were art supplies as often as they were toys or books.
-I was born in Massachusetts in 1969 and lived there for 18 years, before moving to California in 1987.
-After 33 years in the Bay Area, I relocated to South Carolina in 2020, where I currently reside.
-In the beginning, I sculpted in FIMO, a polymer clay, and this honed my ability to transform my visions into 3-D images.
-In 2000, I took my first PMC (precious metal clay) class and was hooked.
-PMC’s affinity for texture, flexibility of form, and choices of finishing techniques make it ideal for me as an artist.
-The combinations of fine detail, high texture and varied forms are not easily achieved using traditional methods of casting and fabrication.
-While my main focus is making wearable sculpture, I also work in mixed-media.
+Marx has been a sculptor and artist as long as he can remember.
+His childhood gifts were art supplies as often as they were toys or books.
+Marx was born in Boston and moved to California when he was 18 years old.
+After 33 years in the Bay Area, he relocated to South Carolina in 2020, where he currently resides.
+In the beginning, he sculpted in FIMO, a polymer clay, and this honed his ability to transform his visions into 3-D images.
+In 2000, he took his first PMC (precious metal clay) class and was hooked.
+PMC’s affinity for texture, flexibility of form, and choices of finishing techniques make it ideal for his artistic visions.